vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/end-to-end-acknowledgements.md

 directly, such as when using the [`kafka`][kafka_source] or [`aws_sqs`][aws_sqs_source] sources, which have native support for acknowledging messages.

-## Ensuring acknowledgement of events even through fanout, batching, aggregation, etc.
+## Ensuring acknowledgement of events even through fanout, batching, aggregation, etc

 The high-level description of how end-to-end acknowledgements work leaves out some of the corner cases and complications in providing this capability.